Gay Key West

 Key West is certainly not a destination for either the prudish or those seeking an action-packed vacation.
 This island's residents go out of their way to ensure visitors experience their slower pace of life with an added touch of hedonistic-fueled fun.

-Located two miles east of downtown, Key West International Airport offers a variety of daily flights to Atlanta, Fort Lauderdale, Miami and a handful of other southern cities.
+Located two miles east of downtown, Key West International Airport offers a variety of daily flights to Atlanta, Fort Lauderdale, Miami and a handful of other southern cities, served by American, Delta and United, along with regional carrier Silver Airways.
 A taxi from the airport to Duval Street should cost under $10.
 The Blue and Green Routes operated by Key West Transit (305-809-3910) shuttle between the airport and locations around the city.
+Suspended for 12 days in September 2017 by Hurricane Irma, operations have now been restored.

 Many Key West visitors opt to fly into Miami International AIrport, which is roughly 150 miles to the north.
 They pick up rental cars and drive south via the Overseas Highway.
 The Keys Shuttle (305-289-9997) makes daily trips between the airports at Fort Lauderdale and Miami to destinations throughout the Keys.
 Greyhound (800-231-2222) also offers two daily trips between Miami and Key West - a trip of four and a half hours with an airport stop.